Saturday, February 22 | Flat Bottom Basket

 What to Bring: We will be spending the first hour or so of class outside, harvesting materials, so please dress accordingly!
 Bring small, hand-held pruners or garden shears, gloves and waterproof boots.
 Feel free to bring other shoes to change into during class.
 Adequate hand strength, creative openness and a positive attitude are the only other requirements.

-For $15 a catered lunch by Cafe Nomad will be provided, payable on the day of class.
-This includes a sandwich, chips, pickle and a cookie.
+For $20 a catered lunch by Cafe Nomad will be provided, payable on the day of class.
+This includes a sandwich, chips, pickle, sparkling water and a cookie.
 We will have a variety of beverages to choose from as well.
 Please specify your food preferences during the next step.